RiyanBK/WebDesign/MVP.md

 **Implementation Timeline:** [Day 1-2]

 **Core Requirements:**
-- Can create times when a user is blocked
+- Can create times when a user is blocked (INCOMPLETE)
-- [Essential functionality 2]

 **Technical Components:**
-- Database storage for calendar
+- Database storage for calendar (COMPLETE)
 - I would recommend a subclass for meetings/scheduled times

 **Simplifications:**
-- Importing calendars from other sites is P2
+- Importing calendars from other sites is P2 (INCOMPLETE)
 - No security features
 - No automatic comparison to friend's schedules